White County Central High School: Curriculum

 The assumed course of study at WCC High School is the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students engage in regular (core and career focus) courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity for college credit before graduation.
 Exceptional students have been recognized as National Merit Finalists and participated in Arkansas Governor's School.

 Athletics

 The White County Central High School mascot is the Bear with maroon and white serving as the school colors.

-For the 2012–2014 seasons, the WCC Bears participate in the 2A Classification—the state's second smallest conference—within the 2A Region 2 Conference.
+For the 2012–2014 seasons, the WCC Bears participated in the 2A Classification—the state's second smallest conference—within the 2A Region 2 Conference.
 Competition is primarily sanctioned by the Arkansas Activities Association with the Bears competing in basketball (boys/girls), cheer, cross country (boys/girls), and track and field (boys/girls).

+In 2021, the WCC Sr. Boys Basketball Team advanced to the 2A state semifinals, defeating the Dierks Outlaws 56-45 in the quarterfinals.
+The Bears lost the semifinal game 40-64 to the eventual 2A state champions, the Lee Trojans.

+For the 2024-2026 seasons, the Bears participate in the 2A Classification within the 2A-5 Conference.
+The Bears compete in baseball (boys), basketball (boys/girls), cheer, cross country (boys/girls), golf (boys/girls), softball (girls), and track & field (boys/girls).